‘The Young And The Restless’ Spoilers For Friday: Nick Explodes With Fury

 — Young and Restless (@YandR_CBS) February 18, 2019

 Not surprisingly, Nick is stunned to learn that his girlfriend betrayed the other women in his life.
 He cannot believe that Phyllis let him be blindsided with the details of her dealmaking with Christine (Lauralee Bell).
-Nick is also reluctant to accept the fact that Phyllis is now the star prosecution witness in a trial that had no physical evidence at all until she offered it all up on a silver platter after months of keeping the details secret with the rest of the women at Victoria’s that night.
+Nick is also reluctant to accept the fact that Phyllis is now the star prosecutorial witness in a trial that had no physical evidence at all — until she offered it all up on a silver platter, after months of keeping the details secret with the rest of the women at Victoria’s that night.

-Inquisitr reported that the whole situation is too much for Phyllis and Nick’s already fragile rebound relationship.
+The Inquisitr reported that the whole situation is too much for Phyllis and Nick’s already fragile rebound relationship.
 Nick dumps Phyllis after learning what she did.
 Although Phyllis attempts to paint herself in a better light, Nick doesn’t buy it.
 All he sees is that Phyllis was disloyal to his family, and he’s not willing to continue their relationship.

 After trading her pact for her freedom, Phyllis now finds herself without a place to live once again.
-This time she can’t even fall back on Summer’s (Hunter King) place because it’s sublet and Summer is living with Nick too.
-It sounds like Phyllis has some significant changes coming up, and they won’t be too easy.
+This time she can’t even fall back on Summer’s (Hunter King) place, because it’s sublet — and Summer is living with Nick, too.
+It sounds like Phyllis has some significant changes coming up in the future, and they won’t be too easy.